Washiii/beans/README.md

 # Beans
-Some tools i've made to pas the time
+Some tools i've made to pass the time

 ## Usage